-Rick joined the California National Guard, in Salinas, with his brother, Joe.
-He was inducted into the U. S. Army on February 10, 1941.
+Rick joined the California National Guard, in Salinas, with his brother, Joe, which meant that he did not register for the draft on October 16, 1940.
+He was inducted into the U. S. Army on February 10, 1941, when the company was called to federal service.
 With his tank company, he trained at Fort Lewis, Washington.
 In September 1941, Rick’s tank battalion was ordered to San Francisco.
 After being inoculated, the battalion sailed for the Philippine Islands.
 Arriving in the Philippines, the tankers spent their time preparing their equipment for maneuvers.

 On December 8, 1941, Rick, and the rest of his company heard the news that Japan had bombed Pearl Harbor.
 The tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 All morning the soldiers watched as American planes filled the sky.
 At 12:30 in the afternoon, the planes landed and the pilots went to lunch.
 At 12:45, Japanese planes appeared over the airfield and destroyed the Army Air Corps.

 Rick, with his battalion, was sent south of Manila.
 After the Japanese landed troops at Lucban, the tanks withdrew slowly toward the Bataan Peninsula.
 Richard and with his company continued to fight on Bataan with little food, little medicine, and only the hope of help coming from the United States.